billai-ai/docs/README.md

 # BillAI

 **Monetize your ChatGPT app in 5 minutes.
-No company, no Stripe setup needed.**
+No company, no direct Stripe setup required by the developer.Billing is handled via a hosted checkout powered by Stripe Connect.**

 BillAI is a SaaS monetization platform for ChatGPT and MCP app developers.
 It provides access control and entitlements through a simple SDK, with hosted checkout powered by Stripe Connect.